 Our Holy Cross Academy library is an inviting space where children and adults come to read, learn and study.
 Our primary goal is to promote a love of reading and help our students to discover the world that books can open up for them.
 Our librarian and all our teachers promote the wonder of books and guide our students to become lifelong readers.

-We are working hard to keep kids reading and raise critical funds for our school with our spring Scholastic Book Fair.
-We are so excited to be able to offer students a sense of normalcy and joy after they’ve missed so much this year.
+We are working hard to keep kids reading and raise critical funds for our school with our spring Book Worm Fair.
+We are so excited to be able to bring even more books to our students!

 Our Fair will connect your kids to notable books and inspiring characters — helping them become lifelong readers.